 Weight & Noise rating

-• The heavier Stihl BG 56 C-E, standing at 9.3 lbs, dwarfs the 7.9 lbs of the Stihl BG 50, and may be more physically demanding to operate.
+• The heavier Stihl BG 56 C-E, weighing 9.3 lbs, surpasses the 7.9 lbs of the Stihl BG 50, requiring more effort to maneuver and resulting in increased fatigue during prolonged use.

 Engine specs comparison